 It’s a fairly easy hike.
 However going after all the rain I had to slog through a trail that had become a creek.
 And not quite at the halfway point I had to cross a small creek, which also has a nice cascade.
 But because of the rainfall, the water was up to my mid-calf and I had to take off my boots to cross.

 The trail follows Falling Water Creek and there a few spur trails to the creek.
 About three-quarters of the way there is a pretty noticeable spur trail that is marked with pink and orange flagging tape.
 This leads you to Six Fingers Falls on Falling Water Creek.
 This area of the creek is very beautiful.

 Once back on the trail to Fuzzy Butt Falls, you don’t have much further to go.
 When you get to a sandy beach on the creek to your right on the left is the slot canyon and the falls.
 It is marked with green circle trail markings on the trees.

 Some hikers exiting warned me that I would have to wade the creek twice.
 So I simply changed into my river shoes.

 It’s only a couple of yards in the canyon and you come to the falls.
 They are more than worth all the muddy water I hike through to see the falls.

-There are a lot mosses and vegetation on growing on the sides of the walls.
-It’s really pretty, even though it feels like its raining on you because the ground water seeps out.
+There are a lot of mosses and vegetation growing on the sides of the walls.
+It’s really pretty, even though it feels like its raining on you because the groundwater seeps out.

 On a side note, I had been to the falls once before, with that same boyfriend.
 We didn’t hike the trail in.
 When we were there the temperatures hadn’t been above freezing in days.
 And we actually crossed the creek completely iced over.
 That is the only time I have been able to walk on iced-over creek or pond in Arkansas.